MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 # Configure RabbitMQ for PCF with LDAP Authentication

 This guide demonstrates how to set up RabbitMQ for PCF to authenticate and authorize via the LDAP plugin.
-It starts with a very simple scenario 'Only Authentication', which just configures RabbitMQ to authenticate users via LDAP.
+The below configurations are applicable to 'Only Authentication' scenario, which just configures RabbitMQ to authenticate users via LDAP.

-For further configuring RabbitMQ with LDAP to secure vhost access, secure resource (i.e. *exchanges* and *queues*) access and management plugin access, follow the similar steps mentioned in [RabbitMQ integration with LDAP](README.md)
+For further configuring RabbitMQ with LDAP to secure vhost access, secure resource (i.e. *exchanges* and *queues*) access and management plugin access, follow the similar steps mentioned in [RabbitMQ integration with LDAP](README.md) for RabbitMQ and LDAP configurations.

 As of RabbitMQ for PCF v1.17, LDAP configuration is supported on Pre-Provisioned Service.
 LDAP configuration for On-Demand Service is planned to release in future versions.